 - Devices with standby light or clock

-- Plug wall warts and bricks into power strips, and turn them off when not needed.
-Using “smart” power strips makes it even easier.
-These power strips automatically cut off power when devices are not in use.
+- Use power strips.
+Plug wall warts and bricks into power strips, and turn them off when not needed.
+Use smart power strips to make it even easier.
+Smart power strips automatically cut off power when devices are not in use.

 - Unplug devices you don’t use often.
 While this may not be a smart tactic for your alarm clock, if you have devices in your home that you don't use very often — such as a second television set, stereo or DVD player — consider keeping them unplugged during times that they are not in use.